Previous Incense & Resins Magic Oils Essential Oils Seeds Herbs & Resins Main Contact Next

 El Toloache, Moonflower

 The Chumash people of California used this very handsome datura as part of the vision quest of adolescence.
 Anthropologists believe they got this plant from the Aztecs.
 After the participants fasted, purged themselves, and cleansed themselves with steam baths or dips in icy water, they drank a tea of the plant to open themselves to an animal spirit who taught the seeker a song or dance and who would guide the individual during the rest of life.
 The plant was usually used in a group for this purpose, and at first only young men engaged in this rite, but later both men and women drank datura tea on their own, often to strengthen their bond with their spirit helper, communicate with the dead, or divine the future.
 Sometimes imbibers died, and datura was usually used only once in life on account of its danger, but in some parts of California, people drank datura tea in rituals every spring, and in the desert, the Mohave, Yuma, and Cahuilla used datura whenever they wanted to, which makes me wonder if they prepared it in some special way.
 Toloacheros or datura-givers often prepared and measured the amount of plant used, since the difference between a spiritually useful and a deadly dose is small.
 Associated with the Air aspect of Venus, this plant is called "la yerba del diablo" in Castaneda's writings, and in Navajo religion this plant is emblematic of Changing Woman, a goddess who can take the form of a maiden, a mature woman, or a crone (like the three phases of the moon, waxing, full, and waning).
 Interestingly enough, this plant is also known as moonflower.
 A way to work relatively safely with this poisonous plant is to smell the flowers before going to bed.
 This stunning plant produces very large dark yellowish or purple buds that eventually unfold into large white flowers.
-The lavender variety has especially large flowers, some easily as wide as my hand is long, with pale lavender edges.
+The lavender variety has especially large flowers, with pale lavender edges.
 They have an intensely sweet scent that is released towards sunset and only stay open for one day.
 Spiny pods can have tinges of purple in the lavender variety.Top

 Toloache in the Garden